chocoteam/choco-solver/docs/source/3_solving.rst

 Resolution statistics
 =====================

-Choco |version| distinguishes *developer trace* and *user trace*.
-*Developer trace* is only dedicated to developers for debugging purpose (Choco depends on SLF4J, as described in :ref:`Note about logging <1_log>`).
-*User trace* is dedicated to users (and developers) to print information related to the resolution of a problem, such as statistics (execution time, nodes, etc.) or solutions.

-Resolution data are available thanks to the ``Chatterbox`` class, which outputs to ``System.out``.
+Resolution data are available thanks to the ``Chatterbox`` class, which outputs by default to ``System.out``.
-It centralises widely used methods to have comprehensive feedbacks about the resolution process.
+It centralises widely used methods to have comprehensive feedback about the resolution process.
-There two main types of methods: those who need to be called **before** the resolution, with a prefix `show`, and those who need to called **after** the resolution, with a prefix `print`.
+There are two types of methods: those who need to be called **before** the resolution, with a prefix `show`, and those who need to called **after** the resolution, with a prefix `print`.

 For instance, one can indicate to print the solutions all resolution long: ::